In-Person or Online: Which Biotech Master’s Degree?

 Final semester Capstone master’s thesis with personalized mentorship provided by an assigned faculty pair for business and scientific guidance.
 A student’s capstone topic can be customized to enhance employer-related relevance and value.

-Online M.S. in Applied Biotechnology
+Online Biotechnology Degrees

-Courses consist of self-guided learning models with pre-recorded lectures and assigned electronic readings.
-Weekly assignments are a mix of discussion board postings, peer review papers, and recorded presentations.
-Mostly individual assignments with occasional team projects.
+Assignments in online learning are often a mix of discussion board postings, peer review projects, and recorded presentations.
+Mostly commonly, assignments are individual with fewer team projects.

 Laboratory Courses

-Student Services
+Student Support and Career Services

 Professional Networking

-Online M.S. in Applied Biotechnology
+Online Biotechnology Degrees

-Student Services
+Student Support and Career Services

 Professional Networking